 Here are key strategies to help get a great recommendation letter:

 A Tale of a Bad Recommendation:

 While serving on a scholarship selection committee, one of the recommendation letters we received was from a high school counselor praising the student’s academic and athletic accomplishments.
-Unfortunately, the sport and scholastic achievements didn’t match what was on the student’s resume.
+Unfortunately, the sport and scholastic achievements didn’t match what was in the student’s application information.
 The soccer star was now a gymnast.
 Instead of debate, the student was highly involved in student government.
 The counselor had a form letter and had used another student’s information.